kubernetes/kubernetes/test/integration/scheduler_perf/README.md

 ```

 Integration testing uses the same `config/performance-config.yaml` as
 benchmarking.
-By default, workloads labeled as `integration-test` are executed
+By default, workloads labeled as `integration-test`
-as part of integration testing. `-test-scheduling-label-filter` can be used to
+are executed as part of integration testing. `-test-scheduling-label-filter` can be used to
 change that.

+Running the integration tests as above will only execute the workloads labeled as `short`.
+ `SHORT=--short=false` variable added to the command can be used to disable this filtering.

-We should make each test case with `integration-test` label very small,
+We should make each test case with `short` label very small,
 so that all tests with the label should take less than 5 min to complete.